 Patient Rights & Responsibilities

-At St. Vincent's HealthCare, we are committed following sound moral and ethical principles.
+At St. Vincent's HealthCare, we are committed to following sound moral and ethical principles.
 As such, we recognize your rights as a patient.

 In addition to promoting your patient rights, we also ask that you carry out certain responsibilities.
 If you are unable to fulfill any of your responsibilities, a family member or substitute can represent you.